 BISKS Coaches for 2017

-We are in the process of confirming our coaches line up for 2017 and it’s looking as though this will be one of the best line ups yet….
+Our coaches for 2017 are now confirmed and this will be one of the best line ups yet….

-The coaches list, so far, is provided below and if you would like to find out more about each of the coaches, the pen pictures and biographies below will provide you with background.
+The coaches list, is provided below and if you would like to find out more about each of the coaches, the pen pictures and biographies below will provide you with background.

 We are delighted to welcome Gordon Brown to the 2017 Symposium.